Yushi5058/dotfiles/readme.md

 ## Note

-The dotfiles are in constant change.
+* The dotfiles are in constant change.
+(WIP)
+* I will probably us Endeavour OS in the future.